-Because the BLM expressed concern that the two original proposed well locations would interfere with monitoring and regulation of the Primm Valley Golf Club Colosseum wells, the applicant relocated the proposed wells 4,250 feet south of their original location to the northwest corner of Ivanpah 1.
+Because the BLM expressed concern that the two original proposed well locations would interfere with monitoring and regulation of the Primm Valley Golf

+Club Colosseum wells, the Applicant relocated the proposed wells further to the west to be near the administration/warehouse building.
 This would eliminate the need for a separate access road and minimize land disturbance.
 In addition to supply wells, a monitoring well would be installed between the Ivanpah supply wells and the Primm Valley Golf Club wells.
 (Ex.
 300, p.
 3.10.)